kennex666/React-360-Tour-Example-Remaster/README.md

 ## Running the project

 Almost dependencies are deprecated.
-Please run follow instruction:
+Please follow instruction to fix:

+0. Make sure that Node.js version 12 - 16 (Check with this command: node -v).

+> You can use this command `nvm use 16` to change your node version ([More info about nvm](https://github.com/nvm-sh/nvm)).

 1. Open CMD, run this command: `npm install --legacy-peer-deps`